Chapter 7.2 – Cruise Ports

 Geographical proximity and connectivity to other cruise ports are vital.
 Synchronizing a cruise port location with the time and speed preferences of cruise lines, particularly the possibility of being included in itineraries involving several ports, is vital.
 This formula is the outcome of the fact that ships ideally travel at 18 knots for 14 hours.
 This means that the maximum overnight travel distance is 250 nautical miles, whereas, with a speed of 20 knots, the maximum overnight travel distance increases to 280 nautical miles.

 Ports are carefully considered with a view to maximizing the commercial potential and utilization of onboard assets.
-Ships are constantly moving between ports of call, and shore leaves are of low duration, such as 4.3 hours on average in the Caribbean, even if a cruise ship stays at a port 10 to 12 hours.
-A standard cruise itinerary is a loop beginning and ending at a hub port (also called a turn port or port of embarkation) and typically lasting seven days with 3 to 5 ports of call, depending on their respective proximity.
+Ships constantly move between ports of call, and shore leaves are of low duration, such as 4.3 hours on average in the Caribbean, even if a cruise ship stays at a port for 10 to 12 hours.
+A standard cruise itinerary is a loop beginning and ending at a home port and typically lasting seven days with 3 to 5 ports of call, depending on their respective proximity.
 Cruises of 10 to 21 days are also offered, but they tend to have lower profit margins as customers tend to spend less as the cruise progresses.

-Since the cruise industry appears fundamentally to be driven by supply, supply saturation, as opposed to demand saturation, often constrains future developments and imposes limitations on an industry that continued to grow rapidly until the COVID-19 pandemic.
-While large hub ports can accommodate additional port calls, it is the smaller “exotic” or “must-see” (marquee) ports that cruisers are seeking to visit that present challenges for additional capacity.
+Since the cruise industry appears fundamentally to be driven by supply, supply saturation, as opposed to demand saturation, often constrains future developments and imposes limitations on an industry that continued to grow rapidly, despite the significant hiatus of the COVID-19 pandemic (2020-21).
+While large hub ports can accommodate additional port calls, the smaller “exotic” or “must-see” (marquee) ports that cruisers are seeking to visit present challenges for additional capacity.
 Berth availability and the ability of small communities to accommodate large tourist influxes of short duration has become a salient issue.
-However, the massification of cruise ships is creating a scale and scope challenge for several cruise ports facing the dilemma of the generation of tourism income and the environmental and social disruptions associated with large cruise ships.
+However, the massification of cruise ships is creating a scale and scope challenge for several cruise ports facing the dilemma of generating tourism income and the environmental and social disruptions associated with large cruise ships.
 This leads to further market segmentation between large ports visited by mega-ships and smaller ports by smaller ships offering a specialized cruise experience.

 B. Infrastructure upgrade

 The availability of adequate port infrastructure and the efficient and secure organization of cruise hosting operations remain among the conditions for generating interest in cruise lines, including ports in cruise itineraries.
 Cruise ports need docks able to accommodate the new generation of cruise ships efficiently.
-Requiring new infrastructures poses significant challenges, especially to those ports that face land scarcity or the need for regular dredging of their basin.
-In the latter case, there is a need to minimize the potential impact on the sea flora and fauna (through land reclamation) and process and use the dredging operation products.
+Requiring new infrastructures poses significant challenges, especially to those ports that face land scarcity or the need for regular dredging of their harbors and channels.

 The optimal design and planning of cruise ports and their terminals underline long-term arrangements between ports and cruise lines.
 When securing the long-term commitment of one or more cruise lines, the cruise port is incited to provide adjustments to its operations.
-Such long-term commitments are defined through negotiations between ports and cruise lines.
+Such long-term commitments are defined through negotiations between ports and cruise lines, particularly when a cruise line develops a dedicated facility.

 Once the port infrastructure is in place, and the port is operational, the managing entity of the cruise port needs to develop a strategy for growing homeporting activities and the desired cruise market segments.
 Competition for both transit and home port cruise businesses is growing, with ports and destinations working to evaluate the benefits of each option in order to direct their efforts to the most convenient business opportunity.
 The most significant challenges in the search for competitiveness are: